 The stuffing for the acorn squash is really where the magic happens.
 The contrast in flavors and textures is key to really making this recipe memorable.

 I start this stuffing by browning up some homemade maple breakfast sausage with onions and celery.
-The sweet and savory components of this maple sausage are a perfect compliment to the squash.
+The sweet and savory components of this maple sausage are a perfect complement to the squash.

-And now for the add-ins, which is where the flavor is really developed!
+Once the sausage is browned add in wild rice, stock, and add-ins--which is where the flavor is really developed!

-Fresh apples, dried cranberries, and fresh thyme and sage not only pair together with the sausage, they also add texture to the dish.
-You can feel free to omit one or the other, but the combination is really want sets this dish apart.
+Fresh apples, dried cranberries, and fresh thyme and sage not only pair together with the sausage, but they also add texture to the dish.
+You can feel free to omit one or the other, but the combination is really what sets this dish apart.

 I personally wait to add the apples until after the rice has cooked, to give the stuffing crunch.
 However, if you want softer apples just add to the rice when simmering.